Seahawks notebook: Jamal Adams getting better and healthier after playing ‘with one arm’

 What Adams also wants is a chance to change the perception that he’s struggled in pass coverage this year.

-Adams has just a 44.5 grade via Pro Football Focus for his pass coverage this year (compared to 79.8 for his pass rushing and 57 overall), allowing a passer rating of 129.8 when targeted.
+Adams has just a 44.5 grade via Pro Football Focus for his pass coverage (compared to 79.8 for his pass rushing and 57 overall), allowing a passer rating of 129.8 when targeted.

 But asked about how he feels he’s performed in coverage this season, Adams rose quickly to his own defense.